Video Transcript & Further Resources

 Then play with adopting different fight modes and different ranges in sparring.
 Once you get this habit, you’ll be surprised how easy it is to pull this off in a fight.

-If you liked these tips, please hit like button below, share with your friends and be sure to subscribe.
-And I would love to hear your feedback.
+I would love to hear your feedback.
 So leave me some comments below and let me know if you’ll use these tips and what you thought of this episode.
 Thank you, and I’ll catch you next time.